openstack-archive/sahara/doc/source/reference/plugin-spi.rst

 Notes:

-  - clusters and node_groups have ‘extra’ fields allowing the plugin to persist any supplementary info about the cluster.
+  - clusters and node_groups have 'extra' fields allowing the plugin to persist any supplementary info about the cluster.
   - node_process is just a process that runs on some node in cluster.